 The Saqqara Bird

 Discovered in an Egyptian tomb, the Saqqara Bird is a small wooden carving that closely resembles a modern glider.
-Dated to around 200 BCE, some theorists believe it suggests knowledge of aerodynamics in ancient Egypt.
+Some theorists believe that the date dates back to around 200 BCE, suggesting knowledge of aerodynamics in ancient Egypt.
 Others argue it’s simply a toy or ceremonial artifact.
 The true purpose of the Saqqara Bird remains unknown.

 The Nazca Lines